-The safe intervention for ligaturing assessment score - was developed at the Priory Hospital Cheadle Royal following analysis of the Woodlands unit's intervention technique in the management of young people engaged in unsuspended ligaturing.
+The safe intervention for ligaturing assessment score (SILAS) was developed at Priory Hospital Cheadle Royal following analysis of the Woodlands Unit's intervention technique in the management of young people engaged in unsuspended ligaturing.

 The tool has been developed for use with patients with a primary diagnosis of borderline personality disorder.

-The Care Quality Commission is aware of SILAS and included in its report that 'We are pleased to hear of the methods of supporting patients who are harming themselves using non-suspended ligatures.
+The Care Quality Commission (CQC) is aware of SILAS and included in its report: "We are pleased to hear of the methods of supporting patients who are harming themselves using non-suspended ligatures.
 It is clear that the method currently in operation maintains patient safety and yet encourages autonomy and responsibility.
-It also avoids the potential for escalation.'
+It also avoids the potential for escalation."

-Lindsey Cree, Parents and Carers Support Group Coordinator, Cheadle Royal Hospital said: "At present, it's clear there are no guidelines on how to enable the young person to learn new behaviours that enhance autonomy whilst engaging in this type of self harm.
+Lindsey Cree, Parents and Carers Support Group Coordinator, Priory Hospital Cheadle Royal said: "At present, it's clear there are no guidelines on how to enable the young person to learn new behaviours that enhance autonomy whilst engaging in this type of self-harm.
 SILAS offers the young person a safe, individual method for developing self-empowerment during a time of immense personal distress.